xiaoschannel/Minecraft-Guides-Thaumcraft6/pages/22.fundamentals/docs.md

 ![](Essentia%20Filter%20blocked.jpg)

 If this is left unmaintained the efficiency of this will take a hit and could also stop working altogether.

+### Closing Flux Rifts/Primordial Pearls

+Now that you have scanned rifts you are probably wondering how to close these to stop them from getting out of control.
+Luckily there is a way but the infusion recipe has Very High Instability, the basic idea behind this is to blow the rift up so it closes: